Last Updated: March 12, 2020

-There is good news though – IPv6 deployments have been increasing and chances are you have already used IPv6 – but haven’t realized it yet.
+There is good news though – IPv6 deployments have been increasing and chances are you are already using IPv6 – but haven’t realized it yet.
 As a network administrator, your consumer technology may actually be ahead of some of your business technology in this regard.
 Comcast, Verizon, and T-Mobile are just a few service providers that have deployed IPv6 extensively both internally and externally for their users.
+Alongside these efforts, there has been significant progress to bring IPv6 services live as well.
+For example, Facebook has executed a major IPv6 rollout over the last few years.
 So if you are just getting ready to check out IPv6 – you are in luck, there are plenty of real-world experiences and resources to help out.

 While the deployment and migration to IPv6 is not common, let’s dig into how we can help the Network Operations team with this “IPv6 Migration Top 5”.